-By late 1990 the private guarantee funds had used most of their resources and in January 1991 the government established the Government Bank Insurance Fund (GBIF) with capital of 0.6 per cent of 1991 GDP.
+By late 1990 the private guarantee funds had used most of their resources and in January 1991 the government established the Government Bank Insurance Fund (GBIF) with capital of 0.6% of 1991 GDP.
 Initially, GBIF provided additional funds for the private guarantee funds but, with continuing bank difficulties, injections of solvency support directly to problem banks became necessary.
 In autumn 1991 the biggest commercial banks in Norway run into deep problems and needed capital support.
-The 2nd and 3rd biggest banks Christiania Bank and Fokus Bank lost all of their capital, while the biggest bank, Den norske Bank, lost 90 per cent of its share capital.
+The 2nd and 3rd biggest banks Christiania Bank and Fokus Bank lost all of their capital, while the biggest bank, Den norske Bank, lost 90% of its share capital.
 GBIF provided huge capital infusions to these banks under strict conditions, and by the spring 1992 all three banks were nationalized and the value of old shares was written down to zero.
 The government also had to take some other measures during the crisis.
 A blanket guarantee of the banking system was not made, though specific announcements about securing confidence in the Norwegian banking system and about securing depositors and creditors of Christiania Bank were made.

 The situation of Norwegian banks started to improve rapidly in 1993.
-After the crisis the government had gradually sold its bank shares.
+After the crisis the government gradually sold its bank shares.
 Fokus Bank was placed on the market in autumn 1995 and it was later bought by Danske Bank.
 Christiania Bank was sold more gradually and was eventually merged with the pan-Nordic group Nordea.
 Similarly, shares in Den norske Bank were gradually sold.
-However, the government still holds 34 per cent of the bank DnB NOR, which was formed in the merger between Den norske Bank and Union Bank of Norway.
+However, in 2009 the government still owned 34% of the bank DnB NOR, which was formed in the merger between Den norske Bank and Union Bank of Norway.

-A remarkable feature of the nationalization and privatization process has been that, due to increases in share prices, the Norwegian tax payer has in the end been a net beneficiary in the crisis, ie the bank support has been more than covered from the sale of the nationalized banks.
-Somewhat similarly, the final net fiscal cost of the Finnish and Swedish banking turned out to be significantly smaller than the gross costs due to the re-sale of assets held by the public asset management companies.
-Table 2 provides one set of estimates of the costs.
+A remarkable feature of the nationalization and privatization process has been that, due to increases in share prices, the Norwegian tax payer has in the end been a net beneficiary in the crisis, i.e. the bank support has been more than covered from the sale of the nationalized banks.
+Somewhat similarly, the final net fiscal cost of the Finnish and Swedish banking turned out to be significantly smaller than the gross costs due to the re-sale of assets held by the